 Children and cell phones: is phone radiation risky for kids? – Children use cell phones to watch TV, play games, make phone calls, and send text messages.
 But are there risks to such frequent use by children, and if so is that different than the risks for adults?

-Agent Orange and Serious Diseases including Multiple Myeloma – Nicholas J. Jury, PhD and Diana Zuckerman, PhD 2015 It has taken many years to determine how Agent Orange exposure during the Vietnam War has harmed the health of those who were exposed.
+Agent Orange and Multiple Myeloma? – Nicholas J. Jury, PhD and Diana Zuckerman, PhD It has taken many years to determine how Agent Orange exposure during the Vietnam War has harmed the health of those who were exposed.
 One of the reasons is that it can take decades for cancer to develop after a dangerous exposure.
 Agent Orange was used […]

 Tanning beds: safe alternative to sun? – Skin cancer concerns related to artificial tanning